“Hey, go tell that kid his mom is dead!”

-Splashes behind him.
+Splashes came from behind Grant.

 The tents were ripped apart.
-Slash marks as though from a giant animal.
+Slash marks had destroyed the fabric as though savaged by a giant animal.
 One of the Family dove for a catch and missed.
-A head landed a few yards away, hidden slightly under a bush, staring at him.
-The face was old and male.
-Its eyes were hazel.
+The head landed a few yards away, obscured slightly under a bush, staring at him.
+The face was young and female.
+The eyes were hazel.

-He turned back to Ella.
+Grant turned back to Ella.

 That’s when Grant finally noticed what had been bothering him about the tobacco.